 When it comes to colour, you’re not limited to yellow. *Velvet Queen, Red Giant and Prado Red are all exotic red shades.

 There are also some lovely white varieties of sunflowers with chocolate brown centres – try *Italian White, Moonlight or Moonwalker.

 A simpler approach, which works well with kids, is to head down to the garden centre or go online, and let them have fun choosing whichever packet of seeds they like best.

 My kids always want to grow a giant sunflower variety, so we usually end up choosing one of those.
 We also love growing a dwarf variety of sunflower called *Teddy Bear (pictured above), which is very compact and has wonderfully soft, fluffy flower heads which are low enough for children to touch.

 The best garden tools for growing sunflowers in pots

 Once you’ve got your sunflower seeds, you’ll need some basic equipment to plant them.
 Here’s a handy list.

-- Small plant pots – if you’re buying new pots, try to avoid plastic.
+- Small plant pots with drainage holes – if you’re buying new, try to avoid plastic pots.
 There are *biodegradable alternatives widely available now.